 Recently, United Airlines introduced its Polaris business class for international flights that includes enhanced business class suites, as well as exclusive lounges on the ground at key airports, upgraded dining, luxury bedding, and drinks.
 The Polaris brand is focused on improving the sleeping experience in flight.

 Not to be outdone, Delta is now introducing new suite seating for its DeltaOne business class, which already features upgraded dining, luxury bedding and drinks.
 The new DeltaOne suites are shown below, and will debut on… Continue reading

 As part of our visit to 2016 Airbus Innovation Days, the firm provided access to various parts of its local operations in the Hamburg region of Germany.
 One of the visits was to their plant in a small town called Stade.

 The plant produces every vertical stabilizer (fin) for every Airbus aircraft.
 You can view pictures of the plant visit here.
 The various fins are assembled by what appears to be small teams.
 Airbus has started to make great strides in deploying robots for the assembly.
 Even for the giant seven story high A380 fin.
 You will see this among the pictures.

 Then another plant close by was also part of the visit.
 With a floor space 90 meters wide and 400 meters long, this plant is where the A350 wings are made.
-Stade does the top part while the… Continue reading
+Stade does the top part while the bottom parts comes from an identical plant in… Continue reading